 A stroke can occur when a blood vessel in the brain gets blocked.
 As a result, nearby brain cells will die after not getting enough oxygen and other nutrients.

 If your loved one has high blood pressure and might be a stroke risk, ask your health care team if exercise might be a good idea.
-We can help create a plan that is customized to the needs and capabilities of a senior.
+We can help create a in-home care plan that is customized to the needs and capabilities of a senior.

 Richard Ueberfluss, PT